 - Be eligible to vote in Dane County.

-- o Adult U.S. citizen
+- Adult U.S. citizen

-- Reside here for at least 28 days
+- Reside in county for at least 28 days

 - Not disqualified from voting

 - Have never been convicted of a felony.

-- Pay close attention to detail. - Speak, read, write, and understand English. - Be capable of performing each task at the polling place. - Work a full shift. - Abide by state and federal election laws. - Never engage in electioneering at the polling place. - Treat voters, poll workers, and Clerk's Office employees with respect. - Avoid performing subtle acts of exclusion. - Not make comments about voters. - Not discuss anything political at the polls. - Not spread misinformation or disinformation about election processes. - Be free from the influence of alcohol and/or drugs while at the polls. - Not be a candidate on the ballot for that polling location.
+- Attend training.

+- Pay close attention to detail.

+- Speak, read, write, and understand English.

+- Be capable of performing each task at the polling place.

+- Work a full shift.

+- Abide by state and federal election laws.

+- Never engage in electioneering at the polling place.

+- Treat voters, poll workers, and Clerk's Office employees with respect.

+- Avoid making microaggressions.

+- Not make comments about voters.

+- Not discuss anything political at the polls.

+- Not spread misinformation or disinformation about election processes.

+- Be free from the influence of alcohol and/or drugs while at the polls.

+- Not be a candidate on the ballot for that polling location.